MGDA Converges under Generalized Smoothness, Provably: Experimental details

-We compare the average running time of the proposed algorithms, GSMGrad and GSMGrad-FA.
-The time in \Cref{tab:time} is an average of the total running time over epochs (in minutes).
-The result solidifies the advantage of the fast approximation.
+We compare the results and average running time of the proposed algorithms, MGDA-warm start and MGDA-FA of the Cityscapes \citep{cordts2016cityscapes}.
+The time in \Cref{tab:mgdaandmgda-fa} is an average of the total running time over epochs (in minutes).
+The result solidifies the advantage of the fast approximation. {For its performance, the fast approximation may introduce substantial errors in practice, potentially leading to inaccuracies in the weight update process.
+Meanwhile, the convergence analysis of the stochastic variant is not revealed.
+However, to enhance its effectiveness, we could apply a logarithmic technique in FAMO\citep{liu2024famo}}.